 (Nob Hill is open Monday-Wednesday 3 p.m. to midnight, Thursday 3 p.m. to 2 a.m., Friday-Saturday 1 p.m. to 2 a.m., Sunday 1 p.m. to midnight; Wells Park is open Monday-Thursday 3 p.m. to close, Friday-Sunday 1 p.m. to midnight.
 Last call 30 minutes before close.
 No package after midnight.
 Brewery tours Saturday at 1 p.m.)

-Beers at Wells Park only: Tupac Cali Red, L4 IPL, Maibock, Berliner Weisse, Trekker Red Belgian Ale.
+Beers at Wells Park only: Pilsner #15, Mustachio Milk Stout, 4 Seasons 1 Week Cider.
 All of the Nob Hill seasonals are also at Wells Park, which has 24 total taps (Tractor’s five regular beers have two taps apiece).
-The Pilsner Roja is a crisp, Marzen-style beer that tastes good in the hot summer months.
-The Berliner Weisse Sour takes a traditional German-style weiss beer and twists it into a sour.
-It’s an acquired taste.
-The most recent additions to the lineups are the La Llorona Dry Hop Amber, which is drier yet more flavorful than most ambers, and Tupac Cali Red.
+The Tractoberfest is back and this year’s batch is one of the best yet.
+It’s just a malt blast of happiness.
+The other recent beer additions to the lineups are the Barnstorm Ale, La Llorona Dry Hop Amber, which is drier yet more flavorful than most ambers, and Tupac Cali Red.
+The 4 Seasons 1 Week Cider is a variation of the 6%-9% (these names, oy), slightly sweeter and it’s only 7.2-percent ABV.

 Events: On Wednesday, Tractor will be hosting another Cards Against Humanity night at Wells Park.
 This is a free event starting at 7 p.m.
 Food will by served by Nomad’s BBQ.